Suella Braverman ‘did not see’ email attacking civil servants, says No 10

 The email blaming an “an activist blob of left-wing lawyers, civil servants and the Labour Party” for blocking previous attempts to tackle illegal migration, signed by the Home Secretary, has drawn widespread criticism.

-The message was sent to Tory Party members by Conservative Campaign Headquarters (CCHQ), which on Wednesday admitted that “the wording wasn’t seen by the Home Secretary” and said it is now “reviewing” its internal clearance processes.
+Ms Braverman was accused of potentially breaking ministerial rules by questioning the impartiality of public servants in the Conservative Party message, which followed the publication of the Government’s Illegal Migration Bill.

-It came after Ms Braverman was accused of potentially breaking ministerial rules by questioning the impartiality of public servants in the message, which followed the publication of the Government’s Illegal Migration Bill.
+No 10 sought to distance her from the campaign communication, with Prime Minister Rishi Sunak’s press secretary telling reporters on Wednesday: “She did not see, sign off or sanction that email being sent out.”

-Prime Minister Rishi Sunak’s press secretary told reporters: “She did not see, sign off or sanction that email being sent out.”
+The Conservative Campaign Headquarters (CCHQ), which distributed the email, admitted that “the wording wasn’t seen by the Home Secretary” and said it is “reviewing” its internal clearance processes.

-She suggested there had been “operational issues” at CCHQ around the message being sent that “we’ll have to review”.
+Mr Sunak’s press secretary indicated there had been “operational issues” at CCHQ that “we’ll have to review”.

-“Obviously there would have to be ministerial sign-off usually on things where their name is included on it or it goes out in their name,” the press secretary said, suggesting that on this occasion the process was not followed.
+“Obviously there would have to be ministerial sign-off usually on things where their name is included on it or it goes out in their name,” she said, suggesting that on this occasion the process was not followed.

-She added that Ms Braverman “had a busy day” launching the legislation designed to toughen asylum rules and deter migrants from crossing the Channel in small boats.
+She stressed that Ms Braverman “had a busy day” launching the legislation designed to toughen asylum rules and deter migrants from crossing the Channel in small boats.

 Asked if CCHQ had apologised to the Home Secretary for the blunder, the press secretary said she was not aware of any further “conversations” with Ms Braverman.